 The temperature in many homes fluctuates from one room to the next.
-Electronics, sunlight, airflow, and more can affect the comfortability in a room.
+Electronics, sunlight, airflow, and more can affect the comfortability of a room.
 For a long time, people have simply lived with this as an unavoidable part of life with an HVAC system.

-What are HVAC Zoning Systems?
+What is HVAC Zoning Systems?

 Now, there is another option on the market: HVAC zoning systems.
 These new types of heating and cooling systems allow for precise room-by-room control over temperature.
 With a zoning system, only rooms that need to be warmed or cooled will be.

 Zoning systems put a thermostat in every room or zone.
-These thermostats control not only the central air conditioner, but also a damper that is set to that zone.
+These thermostats control not only the central air conditioner but also a damper that is set to that zone.
 When the damper is closed, no hot or cold air is blown into the room.

 Increasing Comfort with an HVAC Zoning System

 A zoned HVAC system does away with home “thermostat wars,” where family members disagree about what a comfortable temperature for the house is.
-Zoning systems allow each person to cool or heat their room to the level that is most comfortable to them.
+Zoning systems allow each person to cool or heat their room to the level that is most comfortable for them.
 Common areas may still be a point of contention, but with a zoning system, every member of a family has a place they can go to be most comfortable.

 Zoning systems are also useful for maintaining the temperature in rooms that need to be warmer or cooler than the rest of the house.
-Keeping a baby’s nursery heated, a gym comfortably cool, or the master bedroom warm are all possible with a zoned heating and cooling system.
+Keeping a baby’s nursery heated, a gym comfortably cool, or the master bedroom warm is all possible with a zoned heating and cooling system.

 Decreasing Costs with an HVAC Zoning System